ZEOS Support Vision & Help Center

 Three Horizons Roadmap

-To translate the high-level support vision above into execution, we defined a roadmap across three distinct horizons:
+To operationalize the vision, we defined a roadmap of three distinct horizons:

-3. Differentiate: Leveraging Zalando’s dominance in European fashion to build specialized support features that generic fulfillment providers simply can’t match.
+3. Differentiate: Leverage Zalando’s dominance in European fashion e-commerce to build contextual, industry-specific support features that generic fulfillment providers simply cannot replicate.

 1